Tippi Hedren: Allegations of sexual harassment

-Hedren then told him Marnie would be their last film together and later recalled how Hitchcock told her he would destroy her career.
+Hedren then told Hitchcock Marnie would be their last film together and later recalled how Hitchcock told her he would destroy her career.
 "I said I wanted to get out of my contract.
 He said: 'You can't.
 You have your daughter to support, and your parents are getting older.'
 I said: 'Nobody would want me to be in this situation, I want to get out.'
 And he said: 'I'll ruin your career.'
 I said: 'Do what you have to do.'
 And he did ruin my career.
 He kept me under contract, paid me to do nothing for close on two years."
 Hedren felt so humiliated, she called the director a "fat pig" in front of people on the set.

 Hitchcock made only a comment about it to his biographer, John Russell Taylor: "She did what no one is permitted to do.
 She referred to my weight."
 The two communicated only through a third party for the rest of the film.
 According to Marnies screenwriter, Jay Presson Allen, Hitchcock was "mad" for Hedren.
 She felt unhappy for both and described the situation as "an old man's cri de coeur", adding that Hitchcock had a "Pygmalion complex about Tippi".
 She advised Hedren to finish the film and then get on with her life and be happy.
 Hedren's hairdresser, Virginia Darcy, even told Hitchcock he should not be possessive with Hedren.
 "Tippi felt rightly that she was not his property, but he'd say, 'You are, I have a contract.

 Although Hitchcock thought he might mend fences with Hedren and make another film with her, she refused to reconsider her decision.
 Hedren's contract terms gave Hitchcock the final say as to any work she could take on and he used that power to turn down several film roles on her behalf.
 She was particularly disappointed when French director François Truffaut told her he had wanted her for one of them.
-In 1966, Hitchcock finally sold her contract to Universal Studios after Hedren appeared in two of their TV shows, Kraft Suspense Theatre (1965) and Run for Your Life (id.).
+In 1966, Hitchcock sold her contract to Universal Studios after Hedren appeared in two of their TV shows, Kraft Suspense Theatre (1965) and Run for Your Life (id.).
 The studio ultimately released her from her contract after she refused to appear on a television Western for them.